Family Law – Child Support Policy

 We support the repealing of the Child Support Legislation and the abolition of the Child Support Programme.
 The child support legislation to be repealed consists of the Child Support (Assessment) Act 1989 and the Child Support (Registration & Collection) Act 1988.

 Adequate legislation currently exists under the Family Law Act 1975 to replace the repealed child support legislation.
 This very same legislation was used prior the implementation of the Child Support Scheme in 1989.
 However the Family Law Act 1975 generally cannot be used for child support for children under 18 years old.
 This is despite the fact that it was used prior to the implementation of the child support scheme in 1989.

 This restriction only applies because of the inclusion of Section 66E in the Family Law Act 1975.
 Section 66E states that a priority has to be given to the two (2) specific child support acts noted above.

 This situation can be easily fixed by simply appealing Section 66E.
 Divorced or separated parents will then have their own court orders as it was prior to 1989.
 Of course, the Government will be reluctant to make this small amendment.
 This is because the Government will have less control over divorced or separated parents.

 Also, the Government “wants their cake and to eat it too”.
 Until the “child” turns 18 years old, as noted above, the child support legislation has to be used to determine child support.
 This is because of Section 66E.
 However, once the child turns 18 years (and finishes secondary schooling in that year), the court orders and Section 66E in the Family Law Act 1975 can be used to take an additional grab at obtaining child support for young adults.
-This is called by the bureaucrats Adult Child Maintenance.
+This is called Adult Child Maintenance by the bureaucrats.

 The Child Support Programme does not work to the benefit of the children or to either parent of separated families.